snoop2head/KLUE-RBERT/README.md

 ## Project Description

-- Relation Extraction task is one of [Korean Language Understanding Evaluation(KLUE) Benchmark](https://github.com/KLUE-benchmark/KLUE)'s task.
+- Relation Extraction task is one of the task of [Korean Language Understanding Evaluation(KLUE) Benchmark](https://github.com/KLUE-benchmark/KLUE).
 - Relation extraction can be defined as multiclass classification task for relationship between subject entity and object entity.
-- Labels are such as `no_relation`, `per:employee_of`, `org:founded_by` totaling 30 labels.
+- Classes are such as `no_relation`, `per:employee_of`, `org:founded_by`... totaling 30 labels.
-- This repo contains custom dataset, custom training code utilizing [monologg's R-BERT Implementation](https://github.com/monologg/R-BERT).
+- This repo contains custom fine-tuning method utilizing [monologg's R-BERT Implementation](https://github.com/monologg/R-BERT).
 - Custom labeling with [Pororo NER](https://github.com/kakaobrain/pororo/blob/master/pororo/tasks/named_entity_recognition.py) has been added to the dataset prior to the model's training.
+- If you want to refer to the experimentation note such as punctuation method of the entity, please [refer to the blog post](https://snoop2head.github.io/Relation-Extraction/)

 ## Arguments Usage